ZecreyGaming/BrowserQuestWeb/README.md

+# BrowserQuestWeb
-This is an example front-end project of Zecrey Gaming.
+This is an example front-end project of Zecrey BrowserQuest.

 ## Getting Started